DanielaMorariu1990/Generate_image_captions/README.md

 6. Open the listed localhost http://127.0.0.1:5000/ in a browser.
 7. Try out some phothos!

-_The project was tested on Chrome and Firefox!_
+_The project was tested on Chrome, Firefox and Opera!_